Hair Extensions

 2. Now that your locks are tangle-free, you can proceed with the washing.
 You will need a very mild shampoo that doesn’t contain any strong chemicals like sulfate because it can damage the keratin or tape-in glue.
 A good option is a baby shampoo or one that is made specifically for use on extensions.
 Another product you will need is a leave-in conditioner and, optionally, some natural oils.

 5. Towel dry your extensions and let them dry naturally.
 This is the best and safest method.
-If you need your locks to dry right away, use a blow dryer on very low heat and apply a heat protectant spray before you use it.
+If you need your locks to dry immediately, use a blow dryer on very low heat and apply a heat protectant spray before using it.
 That will protect your keratin, tape-in, or loop extensions from heat and keep the glue intact.

 6. After your locks are dry, brush them one more time to reduce any tangling from the washing.
 And that’s it!